canonical/opensearch-operator/docs/how-to/add-smtp-credentials.md

 ```

 Once the integration is established, `juju status --relations` shows both applications
-`active` with an `smtp` relation between them, and OpenSearch notification channels can
+`active` with an `smtp` relation between them, and OpenSearch can send email notifications
-send email via the configured SMTP server.
+via the configured SMTP server.

 ```{note}
 OpenSearch requires a stable identifier for each email sender, notification channel, and